 * Free energy – You don’t have to concern yourself with using electricity – sun and air are free!

 * Flavor – Some claim that air and sun drying produces the best flavor in produce, and infuses it with “natural energy” instead of electrical energy.

 Cons of Drying Foods in the Air and Sun

 * Pests – Bugs, rodents, and pets can spoil your efforts.

 * Weather – If the weather turns wet and you can’t get your food inside on time, your whole venture may be ruined.

-Hamilton Beach 32100A Food Dehydrator Gray Dehydrators, New
+Hamilton Beach 32100A Food Dehydrator, Gray

 As you look at this list, it seems like dehydrators do stand out as the overall most effective method of drying food.
 But if you can’t afford one or if you don’t have a place to store one, or if you are just working with a small amount of food to dry, the oven and the air and sun can still work.
 You can also check at yard sales this summer and see if anyone is selling a used dehydrator for cheap.